- PhD, English, University of Wisconsin-Madison, 2005

 David Ainsworth teaches Seventeenth-Century British literature as part of the Strode Program, specializing in John Milton.
 He received his PhD in English from the University of Wisconsin-Madison in 2005.
 His research interests include Medieval and Early Modern literature, American Civil War memoirs, composition and pedagogy, science fiction, fantasy and detective fiction.

-Ainsworth is Associate Professor of English Literature, Assistant Chair of the Department of English and a member of the Hudson Strode faculty.
+Ainsworth is Associate Professor of English Literature, Interim Chair of the Department of English and a member of the Hudson Strode faculty.
 Ainsworth was the first Communications Director of the Milton Society of America (2013-2017) and is the originator of the Edifice Project, which seeks to increase undergraduate investment in their work by making papers written one semester relevant to future semesters of the class.
 EN 335 (Milton) represents the pilot stage of this project.
 He is working on a book on Milton’s Holy Spirit and music.

 - Reading through the Spirit: Milton, Music, and Literary Interpretation.
 Submitted to press 2018.